 People from all walks of life discuss their various healthcare customer experiences online, leaving a trail of breadcrumbs to analyze and gain a better understanding of the industry as a whole.

 With the staggering amount of data from and about consumers available, brands and businesses from all industries can research and pinpoint key insights about audiences and audience segments, including healthcare.

-In our latest report on the Healthcare and Pharma industry, you will see how social listening technology is used to analyze consumer and patient healthcare experiences and look at the brand health for some of the leading healthcare organizations.
+In our latest report on the Healthcare and Pharma industry, you will find exclusive social listening analysis of healthcare experiences and uncover brand health analysis for some of the leading healthcare organizations.

-Inside the report, you’ll also get a breakdown various custom audience segments based on personal healthcare experiences as it relates to ailments, disease states, symptoms, side effects, treatments and alternative medicines.
+Inside the report, you’ll also get insight on custom audience segments based on personal healthcare experiences as it relates to ailments, disease states, symptoms, side effects, treatments and alternative medicines: